jhugan-k/DPIO/README.md

 # DPIO – Dynamic Pricing & Inventory Optimisation Dashboard

 A data-driven dashboard that uses Machine Learning to optimize product pricing and predict demand.
-Designed for e-commerce companies to maximize revenue by adjusting prices intelligently based on demand and stock levels.
+Designed for e-commerce businesses to maximize revenue by adjusting prices intelligently based on demand and stock levels.

 ---